Mean Curvature Flow and Heegaard Surfaces in Lens Spaces: Introduction

 \begin{rem} An interesting aspect of Theorem~\ref{theo.mainone} is that it is not true that the homotopy type of the moduli spaces $\calM_{H>0}(p,q)$ depends only on the homotopy type of the ambient space $L(p,q)$.
 An illustrative example is given by $L(7,1)$ and $L(7,2)$.
 These two lens spaces have the same homotopy type (and therefore also isomorphic fundamental groups and the same homology).
 Nevertheless, by Theorem \ref{theo.mainone}, $\calM_{H>0}(7,1)$ is path-connected while $\calM_{H>0}(7,2)$ is not. \end{rem}

 By a result of Bonahon~\cite{Bo83}, any two Heegaard tori in a fixed lens space $L(p,q)$ are isotopic.
 In particular, when $q\not\cong \pm 1 \!\mod p$ we can pick two Heegaard tori $T_1$ and $T_2$ lying in different components of $\calM_{H>0}(p,q)$; then $T_1$ and $T_2$ are isotopic, but no isotopy between them preserves mean convexity.
-By contrast, our next result says that we can always find an isotopy that preserves nonnegativity of mean curvature.
+By contrast, our next result says that we can always find an isotopy that preserves nonnegativity of mean curvature (at least in the case where the ambient lens space has positive Ricci curvature).